We may earn a commission when you click on the affiliate links in this post.

 - Over rice

-- With a side of Spanish rice and beans
+- With a side of Mexican Rice and beans topped with fresh cilantro or diced jalapeños.

-Pork Chile Verde freezes beautifully, and can last up to three months in the freezer.
+Pork Chile Verde freezes great, and can last up to three months in the freezer.
+I like to make two batches at once, and freeze one for later.
 To reheat, thaw it out in the refrigerator, then warm up on the stove or in individual servings in the microwave.

 More Delicious Chili Recipes

 We adore soup season around here.
-Nothing beats a cold evening than a bowl of warm, nourishing soup or chili.
-Check out some of our favorite chili recipes:
+Nothing beats a cold evening like a bowl of warm, nourishing soup or chili.
+Check out some more of our favorite chili recipes:

 Ingredients